kathirMS/ParkingLotProblem/README.md

 **Introduction**

-This is a parking lot management system developed in SpringBoot.And Creating the REST API.
+This is a parking lot management system developed in SpringBoot and ReactJS.And Creating the REST API.

 **Requirements**

 1. Install Open JDK-11
 2. MYSQL server
 3. Setup a Maven 4.0.0 project
+4. ReactJS(UI)

 **Running the Application**